zerodha/zerodhatech.github.io/content/blog/from-native-to-react-native-to-flutter.md

 ---
 title: "From Native to React Native to Flutter"
-description: "Our journey and our experiences with native, React Native, and Flutter and why we finally bet on Flutter for building critical financial apps in 2018 even when it was alpha."
+description: "Our journey and experiences with native, React Native, and Flutter and why we finally bet on Flutter for building critical financial apps in 2018 even when it was alpha."
 date: "2022-01-17T16:00:00+05:30"
 author: ajinasokan
 authors: ["ajinasokan"]